-Dr. Goldstein has long been a friend to women with molar pregnancy, and the work his team does helps us all.
+Dr. Goldstein, now retired, has long been a friend to women with molar pregnancy, and the work his team continues to do helps us all.
 If you’d like to make a donation to Brigham and Women’s Hospital’s choriocarcinoma research, click here.

 There are three main types of GTD:

 1. Hydatidiform Mole